-Here we recall the standard sesquilinear form on the product $\BB{C}[\BS{\tau}]\times\BB{C}\{\BS{t}\}$ of the space of polynomials and the convergent power series algebra.
-The restriction of this sesquilinear form to products of a finite dimensional subspace $Z\subset\BB{C}\{\BS{t}\}$ and its least space $Z_{\BS{b}}\DA\subset\BB{C}[\BS{\tau}]$ is proved to be non-degenerate by de~Boor-Ron {\cite{REFbr1}}, {\cite{REFbr2}}.
-Although most of the assertions on sesquilinear forms below are seemingly obvious, we decide the notation and certify their validity through the definite statements on bilinear forms in Bourbaki \cite{REFbourbaki}.\\
+Here we recall the sesquilinear form on the product $\BB{C}[\BS{\tau}]\times\BB{C}\{\BS{t}\}$ of the space of polynomials and the convergent power series algebra.
+The restriction of this sesquilinear form to the product of a finite-dimensional subspace $Z\subset\BB{C}\{\BS{t}\}$ and its least space $Z_{\BS{b}}\DA\subset\BB{C}[\BS{\tau}]$ is proved to be non-degenerate by de~Boor-Ron {\cite{REFbr1}}, {\cite{REFbr2}}.
+We decide the notation and certify their properties through the definite statements on bilinear forms in Bourbaki \cite{REFEVT}.\\

 Let us define a complex bilinear form

 by

 where $\BS{\nu}!=\nu_1!\cdots\nu_m!$.
 In particular,